 What if I told you that you could now make your very own vegan white chocolate at home from scratch with very little effort?
 Let's be honest, a lot of store-bought vegan white chocolate bars can be overly sweet and not great when it comes to melting or baking.

-It can be pretty tough to get your hands on a high-quality vegan white chocolate.
+It can be pretty tough to get your hands on high-quality vegan white chocolate.
 But I think you'll love this one.
 The secret ingredient?
-Besides the obvious one being raw cacao butter, I used coconut butter to give an even creamier consistency.
+Besides the obvious one being raw cacao butter, it uses coconut butter for an even creamier consistency.

 If white chocolate isn't really your thing, I've got you covered with this vegan milk chocolate recipe.